 The need to protect your skin from the sun has become obvious over the years, supported by several studies linking overexposure to the sun with skin cancer.
 In addition, the harmful ultraviolet rays from both the sun and indoor tanning “sunlamps” can cause many other complications besides skin cancer – such as eye problems, a weakened immune system, age spots, wrinkles, and leathery skin.

 Simple, everyday steps you can take to safeguard your skin from the harmful effects of UV radiation from the sun.

 - Wear proper clothing

-Wearing clothing that will protect your skin from the harmful ultraviolet (UV) rays is very important.
-Protective clothing are long-sleeved shirts and pants are good examples.
+Wearing clothing that will protect your skin from harmful ultraviolet (UV) rays is vital.
+Protective clothing such as long-sleeved shirts and pants are good examples.
 Also, remember to protect your head and eyes with a hat and UV-resistant sunglasses.
-You can fall victim to sun damage on a cloudy day as well as in the winter, so dress accordingly all year round.
+You can fall victim to sun damage on a cloudy day and in the winter, so dress accordingly all year round.

 - Avoid the burn

 Sunburns significantly increase one’s lifetime risk of developing skin cancer.
-It is especially important that children be kept from sunburns as well.
+Therefore, children must be kept from sunburns as well.

 - Go for the shade